If you lose, you should not be there to explain!"

 - Santa and Pete: where young Pete asks his amateur historian grandfather, "Who was right, the Indians or the Dutch?"
 His grandpa laughs and answers, "Depends on who's telling the story."

-- Addressed but averted in Timothy Zahn's Vision Of The Future:
+- Star Wars Legends: Addressed but averted in Timothy Zahn's Vision of the Future:

 Shada: What do you mean by "true" [history]?
 What does anyone mean by "true"?
 We all know history is Written by the Winners.